bitfwdcommunity/Blockathon/README.md

 Whether you are a Hacker (programmers), Hipster (Growth/User Interface/User Experience), Hustler (Business XX) + Academic, anyone is welcome to participate.
 Blockathons have been founded on the principles to further develop the Blockchain community, coming together with like-minded individuals and learning from one another.

-The only way to grow in life is by XXX.
+The only way to grow in life is by XXX.🔴🔴

 Blockathons typically last between a day to a week in length, depending on the event.
 The ideas that people work on can either be pre-planned or formed on the day of the event.
 Depending on the Blockathon, there may be a specific focus which can include the programming language used, the operating system, an application, an API, the subject and the demographic group of the programmers.
 In other cases, there is no restriction on the type of software being created.
 Today, this term is not related to "hacking", it is just a programming marathon.

 <img src="https://user-images.githubusercontent.com/16810128/36579829-4cdf306a-18b9-11e8-95c3-f4cc639da954.jpg">
 Before the event text blurb
+🔴🔴

 ## Reason
 🔴🔴